If I sell my car, is my insurance still valid?

-You might even be asked to keep your insurance in your car for a few weeks while the buyer shops around.
-Before you consider doing this, here’s what you need to know about insurance after a vehicle is sold:
+You might even be asked to keep your insurance when selling a car in your vehicle for a few weeks while the buyer shops around.
+Before you consider doing this, the following is what you need to know about insurance after a vehicle is sold.

 If you have no intentions of driving your car to work, school or the store, you might think that canceling your insurance makes sense.
 It might be an expense you don’t want to pay, but it’s a necessary one when you have a car that’s registered to be driven on public highways.